 Image credit: Dr Lidia Galdino.
 Credit: James Tye / UCL

-Researchers at the University College of London (UCL) have set a new record for the fastest internet speed in the world.
 How fast is it?
 Oh, just 178,000,000 Mbps — fast enough to download the entire Netflix library in less than a second.

-The record was achieved by a team led by lecturer at UCL and Royal Academy of Engineering research fellow, Dr. Lidia Galdino, and was close to the theoretical limit of data transmission set in 1949.
+This amazing internet speed was achieved by a team led by lecturer at UCL and Royal Academy of Engineering research fellow, Dr. Lidia Galdino, and was close to the theoretical limit of data transmission set in 1949.

-Galdino’s team deployed these record-setting speeds on existing infrastructure using a bandwidth of 16.8 THz.
+Galdino’s team deployed these speeds on existing infrastructure using a bandwidth of 16.8 THz.
 Typical infrastructures in use today utilize a limited spectrum bandwidth of 4.5 THz.

-“While current state-of-the-art cloud data-centre interconnections are capable of transporting up to 35 terabits a second, we are working with new technologies that utilise more efficiently the existing infrastructure, making better use of optical fibre bandwidth and enabling a world record transmission rate of 178 terabits a second,” Galdino said.
+“While current state-of-the-art cloud data-centre interconnections are capable of transporting up to 35 terabits a second, we are working with new technologies that utilise more efficiently the existing infrastructure, making better use of optical fibre bandwidth and enabling a transmission rate of 178 terabits a second,” Galdino said.